SFDO-Tooling/CumulusCI/cli/release_notes/README.md

     # Changes

-    This will be included in Critical Changes
+    This will be included in Changes

 ## Issues Closed

 The Issues Closed section is where you should link to any closed issues that should be listed in the release notes.

+Start the section with `# Changes` followed by your content

+For example:

+    This won't be included

+    # Issues Closed

+    Fixes #102
+    resolves #100
+    This release closes #101

+Would output:

+    # Issues Closed

+    #100: Title of Issue 100
+    #101: Title of Issue 101
+    #102: Title of Issue 102

 A few notes about how issues are parsed:

 * The parser uses the same format as Github: https://help.github.com/articles/closing-issues-via-commit-messages/